bullno1/cross_gear_translation/rulebook/rulebook.typ

 Notes:

-- During step 1-4 no other effects can be triggered.
+- During step 1-4, do not resolve other effects.
 - If an art card leaves play, put all its DRIVE card in the discard pile.
 - Since DRIVE cards are considered to be in the DRIVE area, effects such as \[ENTER\] and \[EXIT\] will not be activated.